JasonLandis/School-Projects/README.md

 A group project I was a part of in the class Artificial Intelligence.
 This is a 2D minigolf game made in Unity that using generational learing to determine the optimal power and angle to hit a golf ball to achieve a hole in one on 18 different maps.

 ## Final Database Project
 A group project I led in the class Database Management Systems.
 For this project our group made a Western Michigan University themed website that allows students to register for an account and then register for classes.

-## Other projects
-The other projects listed are some smaller, but still memorable projects I've worked on in my time at Western Michigan University
+The other projects listed are some smaller, but still memorable projects I've worked on in my time at Western Michigan University.